 - Pain in the area where spinal stenosis originates, such as the lower back

-Spinal stenosis can be located anywhere along the spinal column, but lumbar spinal stenosis – or spinal stenosis in the lower back – is the most common form of the condition.
+Spinal stenosis can be located anywhere in the spinal column, but lumbar spinal stenosis, or spinal stenosis in the lower back, is the most common form of the condition.
 Cervical spinal stenosis, which occurs in the neck, is also quite common.

-If you have been diagnosed with either acquired or congenital spinal stenosis, your physician may have recommended a number of conservative spinal stenosis treatments, including anti-inflammatory medications, rest, hot/cold therapy, or epidural steroid injections.
-If your case of spinal stenosis is severe, and your ability to work, exercise, and travel is limited, traditional back surgery may have been suggested by your doctor.
+If you have been diagnosed with either acquired or congenital spinal stenosis, your physician may have recommended a number of conservative spinal stenosis treatments, including rest, hot/cold therapy, anti-inflammatory medications or epidural steroid injections.
+If your case of spinal stenosis is severe, and your ability to work, exercise and travel is limited, traditional open spine surgery may have been suggested by your doctor.